5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 Status: 400 (BadRequest)
 ```

 **Diagnosis:** An attempt to create a second test user reused the same `-UserPrincipalName` value from Lab 01's `Test Joiner`, despite giving the new user a different `-DisplayName`.
-UserPrincipalName must be unique tenant-wide, independent of DisplayName — Entra ID does not treat these two attributes as linked.
+UserPrincipalName must be unique tenant-wide, independent of DisplayName.
+Entra ID does not treat these two attributes as linked.

 **Resolution:** Created the new user with both a distinct DisplayName (`Test Joiner 2`) and a distinct UserPrincipalName (`test.joiner2@<tenant-domain>.onmicrosoft.com`).